ably-labs/agile-flush-vue-app/README.md

     ```

     The Vue app will be available at `http://localhost:8080`.

+1. To install the dependencies for the Azure Functions application, run this in the `api` folder of the repository:

+    ```cmd
+    npm install
+    ```

 1. To start the Azure Functions runtime, run this in the `api` folder of the repository: